pdthomson/activity_finder/README.md

 I'm taken to '/activity'
-Where I see a description of the suggested activity, the number of participants for the activity, and a visual of how pricey that activity would be*
+Where I see a description of the suggested activity, the number of participants for the activity, and a visual of how pricey that activity would be (see more info on this below)
 ```

 Sad Path: